Why Zero Access Encryption Is the New Gold Standard

 The operational mechanics follow a distinct lifecycle designed to ensure provider blindness.
 Let's take a look at how it works using the Atomic Mail example.

 Step 1: Message creation & local encryption.
-When you write an email in Atomic Mail, the content, along with any attachments, is encrypted directly on your local device.
+When you write an email in Atomic Mail and choose one of the end-to-end encryption options, the content, along with any attachments, is encrypted directly on your local device.
 This encryption occurs before the email is transmitted to the email provider's servers.

 Step 2: Storage on server.
 Atomic Mail receives and stores this encrypted version of the email.
 At no point does the provider possess the plaintext of the email or the specific keys required to decrypt it.
 The server essentially stores an unintelligible blob of ciphertext.